 Prior to each Board meeting, all Directors will receive a full set of Board papers with due notice of issues to be discussed in a timely manner.
 Relevant Directors will provide explanation on pertinent issues.
-All proceedings and the conclusions from the Board Meetings are minuted and signed by the Chairman in accordance with the provision of Section 343(3) of the Companies Act, 2016.
+All proceedings and the conclusions from the Board meetings are minuted and signed by the Chairman in accordance with the provision of Section 343(3) of the Companies Act, 2016.

 The Board is kept updated on the Company's financial performance activities and operations as well as other performance factors on a regular basis.
-The Chairman of the Board Committees is responsible for informing the Board at the Directors' Meetings of any salient matters noted by the Committees and which may require the Board's direction.
-All Directors have access to the advice and services of the Company Secretary who is responsible for ensuring that the Board's procedures are followed.
+The Chairman of each of the Board Committees is responsible for informing the Board at the Directors' meetings of any salient matters noted by the Committees and which may require the Board's direction.
+All Directors have unrestricted access to the advice and services of the Company Secretaries to enable them to discharge their duties effectively.
+The Board is regularly updated and advised by the Company Secretaries on any updates relating to new statutory and regulatory requirements pertaining to the duties and responsibilities of Directors, and promptly disseminates communications received from the relevant regulatory/governmental authorities.

 Senior Management staff as well as advisers and professionals appointed to act for the Company are invited to attend the meetings to furnish the Board with their views and explanations on relevant agenda items tabled to the Board and to provide clarification on issues that may be raised by any Director.
-Minutes of the Board meetings are also maintained by the Company Secretary.
+Minutes of the Board meetings are also maintained by the Company Secretaries.

-In addition, the Board has put in place a procedure for Directors, whether as a full board or in their individual capacity, to have access to all information within the Company and to take independent advice where necessary, in the furtherance of their duties and at the Company's expense.
+In addition, the Board has put in place a procedure for Directors, whether as a full Board or in their individual capacity, to have access to all information within the Company and to take independent advice where necessary, in the furtherance of their duties and at the Company's expense.